Daniaz98/Daniaz98/README.md

 ###

-<p align="left">- Backend developer in the road to become fullstack<br>- Currently working as a developer at InovaComm.</p>
+<p align="left">- Backend developer on the journey to becoming a full-stack developer.<br>- Passionate about technology and curious, enjoying exploring different systems and challenges.</p>

 ###